cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 | TeamD                | Runs open-source implementation of LAG protocol |
 | GNMI                 | SONiC gnmi/telemetry service |

+> [!NOTE]
+> **Control Plane**: SONiC leverages the open-source [Free Range Routing](https://frrouting.org/)(FRR) routing stack for its Control Plane.
+Currently the only supported routing protocol is BGP, however, FRR supports ISIS and OSPF, so someday in the future we could see SONiC incorporating those protocols as well.
+>
+> The *docker ps* output above included a container named **bgp**.
+In reality this is FRR running as a container.

 In addition to normal Linux CLI, SONiC has its own CLI that operates from the Linux shell:

 3. Try some SONiC CLI commands: